phalcon-orphanage/docs/ja/reference/events.rst

         }
     );

-By default events are cancelable, even most of events produced by the framework are cancelables.
+By default, events are cancelable - even most of the events produced by the framework are cancelables.
 You can fire a not-cancelable event by passing :code:`false` in the fourth parameter of :code:`fire()`:

 .. code-block:: php